Botanic Beauty

 The Kitchen Garden

-An original masterpiece, the Kitchen Garden at Peplow Hall is one of only three heated gardens remaining in the UK.
+An original masterpiece, the curved heated wall of the Kitchen Garden is one of only three remaining in the UK.

 The Sunken Garden